alikureishy/DRL-Continuous-Control/README.md

 ### Better GPU utilization

 The GPU capped at ~25% utilization with my present setup.
 A future enhancement would be to explore ways to increase that utilization while maintaining the CPU at its present level of utilization.

+### Deeper neural network models

+The models used in this exercise had only 1 hidden layer (3 fully-connected layers in total).
+The first layer had 400 neurons, and the second had 300.
+The third was essentially constrained by the output size of 4 (for the action selected by the Actor) and 1 (for the state-action value estimated by the Critic).
+Adding additional depth to this network, could perceivably reduce the bias that is causing the existing models to saturate at an agent score between 30 - 40, even though the max score possible is 100.